Snyder005/NIRCA-Database/README.md

 The final two features can be found in the Edit menu; 'Format Results' and 'Add Results'.
 I use these when processing new race results and updating the database.
 They are no use to regular users, and can crash the program or mess up the database if used improperly.

 1. 'Format Results' : Used to match race results to runners in the database.
 Input is a CSV file of a race.
 The program performs a fuzzy string match for each runner's name and attempts to locate them in the database.
 The results of this are displayed for the user to confirm.
 In addition, if no match is found, the user will have to either manually match them or add them.
-Once confirmed, a properly formatted CSV file with each runner's database ID added to their result.
+Once confirmed, a properly formatted CSV file with each runner's database ID is added to their result.

 2. 'Add Results' : Upload processed results to the database.
 This reads a CSV file of a processed race, identifies each runner from the database ID appended by the 'Format Results' function, and updates the database with their result.